 So if you are not already familiar with this litigation, you know where this is going.
 The device is blowing bacteria on the patient.
 These germs are expelled from the interior of the Bair Hugger FAW blower by the outward airflow, traveling through the hose into the disposable blanket and escaping all over the operating table and the patient.
 If bacteria in a surgical site is not bad enough, the metal helps grease the wheels of further infection.

 Plaintiffs’ experts have concluded the Bair Hugger can cause deep joint infections in exposed patients.
 They believe Bair Hugger creates convective currents that carry bacteria-laden particles from near the floor to the surgical site.
-Plaintiffs’ experts’ opinions rely on a comprehensive search of the relevant literature, their own independent experiments, review of the combination of numerous sources of evidence, and internal 3M documents to conclude that the Bair Hugger transmits particles and bacteria to the surgical site.
+The plaintiffs’ experts’ opinions rely on a comprehensive search of the relevant literature, their own independent experiments, a review of the combination of numerous sources of evidence, and internal 3M documents to conclude that the Bair Hugger transmits particles and bacteria to the surgical site.

 Bair Hugger Class Action

 The Bair Hugger infection lawsuits were consolidated into a class action MDL in 2015.
 The MDL was assigned to Judge Joan Ericksen in the District of Minnesota.
 The Bair Hugger class action MDL eventually grew to over 5,000 individual plaintiffs from around the country.
 The first bellwether test trial in the MDL resulted in a defense verdict for 3M.
 A second bellwether trial was scheduled, but before that trial happened, Judge Ericksen granted a motion for Summary Judgement filed by 3M on the grounds that the plaintiffs’ scientific evidence on the issue of causation was not legally sufficient.